ErikLysne/GraphWidget/README.md

 ![alt text](https://user-images.githubusercontent.com/17698478/61421609-19407d00-a908-11e9-9f82-65e746397725.gif)

 The graph continuously adds data to the graph, but after the number of data points reach a certain value, old data will be pushed out.
 This is to prevent the graph from cluttering when data is plotted continuously for a long time.
-The default maximum number of samples is 100, but can be changed by calling
+The default maximum number of samples is 100.
+This can be changed by calling
 ```c++
 setSampleBufferSize(const int size)
 ```